MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsEventsPolicy.md

 ```

 ## DESCRIPTION
-Assigns Teams Events policy to a user, group of users or the entire tenant.
+Assigns Teams Events policy to a user, group of users, or the entire tenant.

 TeamsEventsPolicy is used to configure options for customizing Teams Events experiences.

 ## EXAMPLES